a327ex/www/content/posts/luck.md

 Your body and your mind are you and you are them.
 Your body speaks to you through instinct, your mind speaks to you through reason.
 You feel in control of your mind because reason is weak, you don't feel in control of your body because instinct is strong.

-Body -> mind coercion is the default state.
+Body to mind coercion is the default state.
 Strong ancient instinct is a natural winner, which is why you eat and play more than you should, and exercise and work less than you should.

-Mind -> body coercion is slow and painful.
+Mind to body coercion is slow and painful.
 Convincing your body to do something it doesn't want to takes time and effort - new habits have to be built from scratch, old habits have to be resisted and then forgotten.

-The body -> mind -> body coercion loop can happen subtly with the distortion of the lens through which you parse reality.
-Suppose your body wants to feel like X.
+Both body to mind and mind to body processes are happening all the time inside you, and sometimes they can also reinforce each other.
+This loop can also often happen subtly, via the distortion of the lens through which you parse reality.

-This will make your mind filter reality through the lens that makes your body feel like X. Ideas that make you feel like X will instinctively seem right, ideas that don't will instinctively seem wrong.
+Suppose your body wants to feel like X. This will make your mind filter reality through the lens that makes your body feel like X.
+Suddenly ideas that make you feel like X will instinctively seem right, and ideas that don't will instinctively seem wrong.

 As more ideas in your head are serving X, this in turn will make your body seek out X even more, which will make your mind filter for X even more, which will strenghten the loop further.
 Because you are what you practice becoming, this process ends with you becoming an avatar of X.